greentfrapp/project-asimov/guide_bias_i.md

 - The formula was particularly likely to falsely flag black defendants as future criminals, wrongly labeling them this way at almost twice the rate as white defendants.
 - White defendants were mislabeled as low risk more often than black defendants.

 In short, black defendants were more likely to be wrongly accused of reoffending, while white defendants were more likely to "escape detection".
 We cited this example in an earlier section ([The Impossibility Theorem](../fairness/#the-impossibility-theorem)), where we also mentioned that Propublica and Northpointe employed different definitions of fairness.
-In addition to the debatable question of which definition of fairness to apply, there are also other problematic aspects.
+Putting aside the debate of which definition of fairness to apply, there are also other considerations.

 #### Proxy Labels

 The term "recidivism" refers to the likelihood of a criminal committing another crime, after they have been convicted.
-To train a recidivism prediction model, the training data should have labels denoting whether a convicted criminal has reoffended.
+To train a recidivism prediction model, the training data should ideally have labels denoting whether a convicted criminal has reoffended.
 But in reality, we don't know when someone has committed a crime.
 So, we use a proxy.
 Instead of labels denoting whether a convicted criminal has reoffended, the labels denote whether a convicted criminal has been convicted again.
 That might be the closest we can get, but is it close enough?

 Let's think about some of the differences between "reoffending" and "being convicted again".